eschweitzer78/gps-design-systems-lwc/README.md

 - `sfGpsDsAuVic2` is the folder for code and assets to the Design System of Victoria v2, Australia aka Ripple v2 (pilot, no production without prior consultation); check the [documentation website](https://vic2.dsforce.dev)
 - `sfGpsDsFrGov` is the folder for code and assets to the Design System of France (alpha, sandbox only); check the [documentation page](docs/DSFR_README.md)
 - `sfGpsDsUkGov` is the folder for code and assets to the Design System of the United Kingdom (pilot, no production without prior consultation); check the [documentation website](https://uk.dsforce.dev)
+- `sfGpsDsCaOn` is the folder for code and assets to the Design System of Ontario, Canada (alpha).

 ## Installing beta versions using Unlocked Packages